 Note: If you are over 40, you must have your doctor complete and sign the "vision certification" portion of your renewal form.
 You must use the form that comes with your renewal package or your renewal will not be processed.

-To Renew in Person
+Renew Your License in Person